Frequently Asked Questions

 #

-Some common themes people bring to sexuality coaching:
+Some common themes people bring to sexuality coaching are:

 • “I feel disconnected from my sexuality – can I get it back?”